-In Name Only: A lot of the Navis share the names of Classic series bosses, but look, act and fight nothing like them.
+In Name Only: Several of Navis share the names of Classic series bosses, but look, act and fight nothing like them.

 Green Land in BN6 runs on it, ironically it is said to be a very closed-in and highly regulated society.
 Two choice laws include the punishment for hitting a Mr. Prog on the head is "something infuriating" (exact words), while the punishment for finding zenny on the ground but not reporting it is tickling.
 Their entire justice system is overseen by the JudgeTree, a supercomputer built into a giant tree that acts as judge in all criminal cases, which they consider superior to human judges as they might make mistakes.
 However, this is a world where Everything Is Online, and even the prosecutor mentions the tree is constantly targeted by hackers and their system is ruined if it gets compromised.